CoffeaTeam/coffea/README.rst

 The following are installed automatically when you install coffea with pip:

 - `numpy <https://scipy.org/install.html>`__ (1.15+);
-- `uproot <https://github.com/scikit-hep/uproot>`__ for interacting with ROOT files;
+- `uproot <https://github.com/scikit-hep/uproot4>`__ for interacting with ROOT files and handling their data transparently;
-- `uproot-methods <https://github.com/scikit-hep/uproot-methods>`__ to interpret columnar representations of ROOT objects transparently;
-- `awkward-array <https://github.com/scikit-hep/awkward-array>`__ to manipulate complex-structured columnar data, such as jagged arrays;
+- `awkward-array <https://github.com/scikit-hep/awkward-1.0>`__ to manipulate complex-structured columnar data, such as jagged arrays;
 - `numba <https://numba.pydata.org/>`__ just-in-time compilation of python functions;
 - `scipy <https://scipy.org/scipylib/index.html>`__ for many statistical functions;
 - `matplotlib <https://matplotlib.org/>`__ as a plotting backend;